Linda Chung: 2019-Present: Open-ended

 In 2020, Chung returned to TVB and filmed the medical drama Kids' Lives Matter.
 The drama was broadcast in 2021.
-Florence Kwok stated Chung was a hardworking girl when they starred in Forensic Heroes, they had a lot more chemistry after these years.
-Again, she received attention and was highly praised by netizens for her performance, for which she became the strongest contender for the Best Actress award.
-With her role in this drama, she won the Best TVB Actress in Malaysia award, and is placed among the top 5 nominees for both the Best Actress and Most Popular Female Character.
-Many netizens, including Hong Kong, Malaysia and Mainland, complained the final result in TVB anniversary award 2021, especially mentioned Best Actress should return to Chung.
-She also nominates Best Actress in non-official TV awards and as the champion for long, but she became the first runner-up by 24.92% and 14,576 votes at the last minute.
-The year caused Chung the fifth time to be the Non-official Best Actress.

 In 2022, Chung mentioned she won't return to TVB in the future on the stage of TVB anniversary award 2021, she also added her feelings in YouTube channel.
 However, Chung mentioned she loves ViuTV newcomers Mirror consecutively in public instead of TVB newcomers, especially Anson Lo and Keung To.
 She also stated she may accept any offers in future years at public event, including ViuTV.

 Film career

 2007: Newcomer

 When Chung filmed her first film, Love Is Not All Around, alongside Alex Fong, Stephy Tang and Sammy Leung in 2007, she was praised by its director Patrick Kong.
 She was nominated for "Best New Performer" for her role Ching Ching and won the Silver Award.
 Chung has already succeeded in entering the films industry, the same year as Kate Tsui.